Great Tapestry of Scotland: Exhibitions

 Since August 2021, the Tapestry is now on permanent display in a new gallery and visitor centre in Galashiels in the Scottish Borders, designed by Glasgow-based architects Page/Park.

 Theft of Rosslyn Chapel Panel

 During the exhibition at Kirkcaldy Galleries in the summer of 2015, the Rosslyn Chapel panel was stolen.
 It is one of the half-width panels.
 It has not yet been recovered.

-In 2016, the original stitchers began making a replacement, which was finished in 2017 and will join the rest of the tapestry at the permanent exhibition in Galashiels.
+In 2016, the original stitchers began making a replacement, which was finished in 2017 and has joined the rest of the tapestry at the permanent exhibition in Galashiels.
 The recreated panel closely resembles the stolen panel but several differences were added to differentiate it from the original.

 Outlander connection

 The Outlander star Sam Heughan supported the opening Iconic Scotland exhibit for The Great Tapestry of Scotland by contributing his reflections, photo, a signed copy of his Clanlands book and a bottle of his own Sassenach whisky.
 Speaking of his involvement Sam tweeted: "Please check out the wonderful Great Tapestry Of Scotland – honoured to feature alongside so many great Scottish personalities that have influenced Scotland...It’s a country and culture I’m proud of and continue to promote in everything I do."